PowerCodersOrg/powercoders.org/site/content/program/_index.md

       header: Switzerland
       link: /country/switzerland
       text: >-
         The next program in Switzerland will start in spring 2021.
-The application period is now closed.
+Applications are closed now.
     - call_to_action: More
       color: teal lighten-4
       fade_in: Left